 BALTIMORE DRIVES TO THE TOP OF THE BUSINESS

 Since becoming the port of entry for the first Volkswagen Beetle in 1963, the Port of Baltimore has delivered top-rate automobile service and handling capabilities.
-Today, Baltimore consistently ranks among the nation's top automobile ports.
+Today, Baltimore is the No. 1 automobile Port in the U.S.

 - Baltimore's strategic Mid-Atlantic inland location 150 miles further inland than any other Mid-Atlantic port means shorter distances between manufacturer, port and market, making exports a day closer.